LearnCIOT/LearnCIOT.github.io/content/ch5/ch5.2/index.en.md

 ## Convex hull

-The algorithm of Convex Hull aims at selecting stations located at marginal areas from a group of stations, and form a polygon with smallest side lengths while containing all points.
-Therefore, we can locate the clustering range among many stations, with which more calculation can be done.
-To compute the algorithm of Convex Hull, we basically have to arrange the order of stations according to their x coordinates; if the x coordinates are identical, we can use y coordinates for arrangement to find out the peripheral endpoints to form polygons.
-(Of course, there are many other methods applying similar concepts.)
-With such an algorithm, we can evaluate the effective inspection areas of stations.
-Accordingly, we can examine the covering area of flooding sensors with data of their distribution in Chiayi City and Chiayi County.
+The Convex Hull algorithm is designed to pick out stations that are on the outer edges of a group of stations.
+It creates the smallest possible polygon that includes all the points.
+This way, we can identify the main area where these stations are clustered and perform further calculations.
+To use the Convex Hull algorithm, we first sort the stations by their x coordinates.
+If two stations have the same x coordinate, then we sort them by their y coordinates.
+This sorting helps us find the outermost points that will form the edges of our polygon.
+(There are also other methods that use similar ideas.)
+This algorithm is useful for determining the effective monitoring areas of stations.
+For instance, it allows us to analyze the coverage area of flooding sensors by looking at their placement in Chiayi City and Chiayi County.

 ```python
 from scipy.spatial import ConvexHull, convex_hull_plot_2d